peteroupc/html3dutil/doc/BSplineCurve.md

 <b>Non-Uniform Curves</b>

-A non-uniform B-spline curve is one whose knot vector is not evenly spaced, that is, the difference between one knot and the next isn't the same.
+A nonuniform B-spline curve is one whose knot vector is not evenly spaced, that is, the difference between one knot and the next isn't the same.

 <b>Rational Curves</b>